react-native-oh-library/usage-docs/en/react-native-markdown-renderer.md

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Find the matching version information in the release address of a third-party library and download an applicable .tgz package: [@react-native-oh-tpl/react-native-markdown-renderer Releases](https://github.com/react-native-oh-library/react-native-markdown-renderer/releases).
+Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-markdown-renderer Releases](https://github.com/react-native-oh-library/react-native-markdown-renderer/releases).

 ## Markdown components